velvia/presentations/2014-filodb/filodb.md

 - Row ID of each column chunk is the first row # of each chunk
 - Append-only pattern: write to shard with highest starting row ID
 - Regular acks of incoming stream

+---

+## From Rows to Columns

+(TODO: Insert a diagram converting rows into column chunks, illustrating how within each partition data is addressed by row #)

 --